-Our Vision
+Our Mission Value and sustainability in energy and water.

-We will make a difference for consumers by listening, innovating and leading.
+Our Vision We will make a difference for consumers by listening, innovating and leading.

 Our Values

-Be a best practice regulator: transparent, consistent, proportional, accountable, and targeted
+Be a best practice regulator accountable, and targeted r: transparent, consistent, proportional,

-Be a united team
+Be a united team Be a united team

-Be collaborative and co-operative
+Be collaborative and co-op Be collaborative and co-operative

 Be professional

 Listen and explain

 Make a difference

 Act with integrity